-Carlos Cuadrado was a young Spanish prodigy when I laid eyes on him, he was already labelled a top 10 player at the age of 16.
-He was on the rise and it was my job to...
+Carlos Cuadrado was a young Spanish prodigy when I laid eyes on him, he was already labeled a top 10 player at the age of 16.
+He was on the rise and it was my job...

 Who is the exercise for?

 Is there a transfer?
 Transfer to a specific sport, movement or just to make our reflection in the mirror slightly more flattering?

 These three import questions are what I like to call the ‘WHY’…..

 Why is it important to ask these 3 question's you ask?
 Simple because its vital...

 Injuries have a massive impact when it comes to individualized sports.
 If you are involved in a team sport and you are injured, you can rely on teammates to cover for you and help you out during play.
 Not in tennis, you are all alone!
 This is why you need to avoid tennis injuries as much as possible.

 We have identified some key areas which will help protect you from serious injury and keep you on court.
 They will also make you a more robust and confident athlete.